 For centuries, mankind has depended on the resources provided by the natural world to fulfill their fundamental requirements, particularly in the area of healthcare where natural remedies have been crucial in addressing a diverse range of illnesses [1].
 Throughout Africa, plants have served as the foundation of traditional medicine for countless centuries.
 With a history spanning thousands of years, these plants are recognized as 'Medicinal Plants' due to their possession of therapeutic properties and their ability to produce beneficial pharmacological effects on the bodies of animals [2].
 African people hold herbal medicines in high regard, considering them an integral component of their culture and traditions [3]

-Musa et al. [4] reported that, Anisopus mannii which is presently utilized in the traditional medicinal preparations in Northern Nigeria.
+Musa et al. [4] reported that, Anisopus mannii which is presently utilized in the traditional medicinal preparations in Northern Nigeria (incomplete sentence).
 It is a perennial herb that features wide-spreading leaves with a petiole measuring 1.3 - 2 cm in length.
 At the apex of each leaf, there is a noticeable gland.
 The blade of the leaf measures approximately 5.7 - 7.6 cm in length.
 Furthermore, this herb possesses a twining stem that can reach a height ranging from 3.7 to 4.6 meters [2].

-The terms 'Sakayau' and 'Kashe zaki,' derived from the Hausa language were assigned to Anisopus mannii due to its antidiabetic properties.
-These names, which literally mean 'sweet murderer' or 'killing sweetness, highlight the plant's ability to counteract the effects of excessive sweetness or sugar in the context of managing diabetes [5].
+The terms 'Sakayau' and 'Kashe zaki,' derived from the Hausa language were assigned to Anisopus mannii due to its antidiabetic properties (need reference).
+These names, which literally mean 'sweet murderer' or 'killing sweetness’, highlight the plant's ability to counteract the effects of excessive sweetness or sugar in the context of managing diabetes [5].
 Traditionally, Decoction made from the entire plant, can be employed to treat disease conditions such as parasitic infections, pain relief, inflammation, high blood pressure, microbial infections, and fertility issues [6].
 Earlier phytochemical screening of its leaves confirmed the presence of flavonoids, alkaloids, terpenoids, and saponins [7], which are compounds known to influence lipid metabolism.
 Despite traditional use, scientific validation of its lipid-lowering effect and active chemical constituents remains limited.

 Hyperlipidemia is a medical condition characterized by elevated levels of lipids, including cholesterol and triglycerides, in the bloodstream. it is a major risk factor for the development of cardiovascular diseases, including atherosclerosis and coronary artery disease [8].